TinfoilHat0/MemberInference-by-LossThreshold/README.md

 # MemberInference-by-LossThreshold

-This is a minimal implementation of [loss thresholding attack](https://arxiv.org/abs/1709.01604) to infer membership status (i.e., part of training data or not) of data samples.
+This is a minimal implementation (in Pytorch 1.11) of [loss thresholding attack](https://arxiv.org/abs/1709.01604) to infer membership status (i.e., part of training data or not) of data samples.
 Briefly, we have a threshold **T** (e.g., avg. training loss), and we predict a sample 'member' if sample loss < **T**.